 In the years since the original Limetown podcast, the pair have given musicals and documentaries the podcast treatment through 36 Questions: The Podcast Musical and The Wilderness, spun off a Limetown prequel novel with acclaimed author Cote Smith, and adapted Limetown for a television series starring Jessica Biel and Stanley Tucci.

-When they are not working on their next idea, Zack hangs out with his adorable child, Teddy, while Skip can be found jogging around Prospect Park.
+When they are not working on their next idea, Zack hangs out with his adorable child, Teddy, while Skip can be found meandering around Prospect Park.